 html = await response.text()

-results = parse_google_results(html)
+results = self.parse_results(html, query)

 self.results.extend(results)

-print(f"✓ Scraped {query}: {len(results)} results")
+print(f"✓ {query}: {len(results)} results")

 return results